Local transportation to and from the doctor’s office, grocery store, pharmacy, personal shopping, post office, bank and other local errands.

 Recreation is provided at each meal site daily.
 Examples of recreation provided: bingo, quilting, crafts, dominoes, fast track, pokeno and other games, etc. We are currently adding many new activities such as computer classes, beginner’s quilting classes, AARP Safety Driving Course (every other year).

 Programs to enhance the wellness of our clients are held each week.
 Examples are providing blood pressure checks (by volunteers), blood sugar checks and programs/talks given by individuals from medical facilities.
 Each year we conduct or refer seniors to a Health Fair in the parish where they may receive such services as cholesterol and lipid profile testing, blood pressure testing, and other health related tests.
 Daily exercise classes are encouraged at each site as well.
 We are enhancing the quality of life in the area with these important services.
-We have a Walking Track at the Legacy Facility and the Toledo Facility.
+We have a Walking Track at the Legacy Facility the Toledo Facility and the Florien Facility.
 The tracks are blacktop and provide nice scenery while walking.

 Medical Alert System: